Crape Myrtle Bark Scale

 Organic Options

-Lady beetles have been shown to consume massive amounts of the crawler stage of this pest, but it is usually too late in the season to prevent the sooty mold from disfiguring the tree.
-If you would like to stay with organic options, you could gently scrub the scale adults on the trunks with a mild soapy water solution (1 teaspoon Dawn in one quart of water) early in the spring before the leaves appear, and count on lady beetles to control them in the summer months.
+Lady beetles consume large numbers of crawler-stage pests, but they usually arrive too late in the season to prevent sooty mold from disfiguring the tree.
+If you prefer organic options, gently scrub adult scale insects from the trunks with a mild soapy water solution (1 teaspoon Dawn in 1 quart of water) early in spring, before the leaves appear.
+Then rely on lady beetles to control the pests during the summer months.

 Lady Beetle pupae and larvae on Crape Myrtle leaf eating aphids.